Education and Academic Positions

-B.Sc., Molecular Cell Biology, Royal Holloway, University of London, UK.
-1994-1997
+B.Sc., Molecular Cell Biology, Royal Holloway, University of London, UK, 1994-1997

-M.Sc., Applied Molecular Microbiology, University of Nottingham, UK.
-1997-1998
+M.Sc., Applied Molecular Microbiology, University of Nottingham, UK, 1997-1998

-Ph.D., Genetics, Molecular Biology and Biochemistry, University of Connecticut School of Medicine, USA.
-1999-2004
+Ph.D., Genetics, Molecular Biology and Biochemistry, University of Connecticut School of Medicine, USA, 1999-2004

-Post-Doc, Harvard University, USA.
-2005-2007
+Post-Doc, Harvard University, USA, 2005-2007

-Post-Doc, University of Arizona, USA.
-2008-2012
+Post-Doc, University of Arizona, USA, 2008-2012

-Post-Doc, Stowers Institute for Medical Research, USA.
-2012-2018
+Post-Doc, Stowers Institute for Medical Research, USA, 2012-2018

-My lab is interested in the processes that drive cell organization into polarized layers during animal development.
+Our lab is interested in the processes that drive cell organization into polarized layers during animal development.
 To explore and elucidate these processes, we use live sea anemone embryos (Nematostella vectensis) that organize into monolayers within their first few cell cleavages after fertilization.
 We have found that the Nematostella monolayer is polarized and is faithfully maintained during subsequent cell cleavages and embryonic development.
 The two specific questions we want to answer are: 1) How do cells first assemble into a polarized monolayer?
 2) How is the polarized monolayer maintained as new cells are being added during subsequent cell divisions?
-To answer these questions, my lab exploits the accessibility and abundance of Nematostella embryos and uses genetic, cell biological, and imaging techniques to study the dynamics and errors of monolayer organization in real time.
+To answer these questions, we exploit the accessibility and abundance of Nematostella embryos and use genetic, cell biological, and imaging techniques to study the dynamics and errors of monolayer organization in real time.
 We are currently testing a working hypothesis whereupon embryonic cells couple the cell cycle machinery to the cell polarity and adhesion apparatus to achieve tissue homeostasis.
 Perturbations to such coupling are expected to lead to cell cycle and cell organization defects often detected in over-proliferative conditions like in certain tumors.